mukeshkumar1110/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ### RESULT:
-The code is executed sucessfully.
+The DISTANCE-BETWEEN-TWO-POINTS is executed sucessfully.